-Note: Within the context of operational control, authority is defined as the power or right to give orders, make decisions, grant permission and/or provide approval.
-Note: The term operational control is interchangeable with control and supervision of flight operations.
-Equivalent Term: Flight Dispatch Operational Flight Plan (OFP) The operator's plan for the safe conduct of the flight based on considerations of aircraft performance, other operating limitations and relevant expected conditions on the route to be followed and at the airports concerned.
+- (a) for the purposes of an approach ban, a minima below the aerodrome operating minima; - (b) reducing or satisfying the visibility requirements; or - (c) requiring fewer ground facilities as compensated for by airborne capabilities.
+Note: Guidance on operational credit for aircraft equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS and CVS is contained in the ICAO Manual of All-Weather Operations (Doc 9365).
+Note: Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the ICAO Manual of All-Weather Operations (Doc 9365).
+Operational Flight Plan (OFP) The operator's plan for the safe conduct of the flight based on considerations of aircraft performance, other operating limitations and relevant expected conditions on the route to be followed and at the airports concerned.
 An OFP is completed for every intended flight, approved and signed by the pilot-in-command and, where applicable, signed by the flight operations officer/flight dispatcher.
 A copy of the OFP is typically filed with the operator or a designated agent, left with the airport authority or left on record in a suitable place at the airport of departure.
 Operational Function A job, duty or task that is performed by personnel of an operator/provider as part of, or in direct support of the operator's aircraft operations.
 Note: When used in certain ISM or GOSM sections, the term Operational Function may be tailored to be more specific to the respective operational discipline addressed in that section.
 In such cases, the above basic definition of the term still applies.
 Note: The term Operational Function does not refer to or include operational products (e.g. FMS database, EGPWS database, navigation data/manuals, training manuals, weather/performance data).
 Note: The term Operational Function does not refer to or include wet lease or code share operations.
+See Audit Scope (IOSA), Audit Scope (ISAGO), Outsourcing

+Operational Manager

-See Audit Scope (IOSA), Audit Scope (ISAGO), Outsourcing Operational Manager An individual who has been assigned responsibility for supervision and control of a functional area within the organization that has a direct impact on operations.
-Operational Performance Actual operational outcomes of operations, typically in terms of safety and security, as measured against pre-defined or expected outcomes (e.g. operational performance objectives).
+An individual who has been assigned responsibility for supervision and control of a functional area within the operator's organization that has a direct impact on operations.

+Operational Performance

+Actual operational outcomes of operations, typically in terms of safety and security, as measured against pre-defined or expected outcomes (e.g. operational performance objectives).

 See Acceptable Level of Safety Performance (ALoSP), Performance Measures.

 Operational Personnel

 Persons (e.g. managers, supervisors, frontline personnel) who are trained and authorized to perform operational functions, associated with, or in direct support of, operations.

 See Operational Function

 Operational Security Personnel

 Employees of an operator, or employees of a provider that performs aviation security functions, that are trained and/or certified by the appropriate civil aviation security authority and authorized to perform the application of security controls on goods and persons, the application of preventive security measures and the management of a response to acts of unlawful interference, to include:

 - Personnel who implement security controls;

 - Crew members and frontline ground handling personnel;

 - Other applicable operational personnel.